ale4710/vnoko/README.md

 a vnds interpreter for kaios.

-## download stable version
+## rewrite
-not yet available.

-if you'd like to try it just download the entire repo.
+i am in the process of rewriting a lot of stuff to make it easier to maintain.

+therefore, the "live" repo is most likely very unstable.

+please download the "v1" tag's source code if you would like a (mostly) stable version.

 ## novel structure
 place novels in the folder